 Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear is our pick for the best book for changing habits, incrementally, bit by bit.

 Bonus: The Making of a Manager: What to Do When Everyone Looks to You by Julie Zhuo

 Julie has created a wonderful everyday reference for new leaders.

-Specifically, this is a top pick women in leadership book for anyone who recently moved into a leadership role.
+Specifically, this is a top pick for women (and men) in leadership book and anyone who recently moved into a leadership role.